zoogie/seedminer_toolbox/readme.txt

 Just a little thing to visualize the msed_data nodes for my amusement.
 Loads lfcs.dat and lfcs_new.dat from script directory.
 Needs matplotlib installed.

+- msed_data.py
+Generates msed_data from a dumped movable.sed on PC.